tikalk/commandcar/README.md

 commandcar load --name instagram --api_model instagram.com/1.0.0
 ```

 You can browse through the available APIs [here](https://github.com/APIs-guru/api-models/tree/master/APIs) and use the relative path to the directory containing the swagger file from this path onward.
 For example, the instagram API v1 resides here: https://github.com/APIs-guru/api-models/tree/master/APIs/instagram.com/1.0.0.
 Use "instagram.com/1.0.0" as the value for the --api_model argument.
+No trailing slashes please.

 # Loads are not persistent